 - This setting will be used for some time-based functions such as firewall.
-You must specify your time zone once you log in to the router successfully, otherwise, these functions will not take effect. - 2.
-The time will be lost if the router is turned off. - 3.
-The router will obtain GMT automatically from Internet if it has already connected to Internet.
+You must specify your time zone once you login to the router successfully, otherwise, these functions will not take effect. - 2) The time will be lost if the router is turned off. - 3) The Router will automatically obtain GMT from the Internet if it is configured accordingly. - 4) The Daylight Saving will take effect one minute after the configurations are completed.

-4.18.2 Diagnostic
+4.19.2 Diagnostic

-Choose menu "System Tools Diagnostic", you can transact Ping or Trace route function to check connectivity of your network in the following screen.
+Choose menu "System Tools → Diagnostic", you can transact Ping or Traceroute function to check connectivity of your network in the following screen.

-Figure 4-85 Diagnostic Tools
+Figure 4-82 Diagnostic Tools

-- Diagnostic Tool-Check the radio button to select one diagnostic too. - Ping This diagnostic tool troubleshoots connectivity, reachability, and name resolution to a given host or gateway. - Traceroute This diagnostic tool tests the performance of a connection.
+- Diagnostic Tool Check the radio button to select one diagnostic too. - Ping This diagnostic tool troubleshoots connectivity, reachability, and name resolution to a given host or gateway. - Traceroute This diagnostic tool tests the performance of a connection.